 In his book, The Science Delusion, he challenges a number of unproven assumptions made by the priests of science:

-- The idea that science has pretty much figured out the nature of reality and everything, and all it needs to do is fill in the gaps.
+- First, the idea that science has pretty much figured out the nature of reality and everything.
+All it needs to do is fill in the gaps.

-- The idea that nothing is real unless it has been exhaustively tested.
+- Second, the idea that nothing is real unless it has been exhaustively tested.

-- The idea that consciousness and thoughts are just chemical reactions in the human brain...
+- Finally, the belief that consciousness and thoughts are just chemical reactions in the human brain...

-Rupert Sheldrake, like a number of other eminent scientists (Deepak Chopra, Judith Orr, Bruce Lipton to name but a few) are often shunned, attacked or dismissed for their views, yet their criticisms go unanswered.
+Rupert Sheldrake, like a number of other eminent scientists (Deepak Chopra, Judith Orr, Bruce Lipton to name but a few) are often shunned.
+They are attacked or dismissed by their scientific peers for their views, yet their criticisms go unanswered.

 Rupert Sheldrake Banned Ted Talk Video